bmschmidt/bookworm-geolocator/README.md

 bookworm-geolocator
 ===================

-This provides from geonames.org specifically adapted to the needs of library catalog metadata.
+This provides geolocation of placenames specifically adapted to the needs of library catalog metadata and other publishing-related metadata.

 It's built as a Bookworm plugin, so by default it gets the data about publication places from a local API call.